 Classroom activities.
 In class: Presentation and discussion of core subject knowledge.
-Planning and theoretical solving and prol hypotheses.
-Oriented towards the teaching of subject-specific skills, especially those related to the fundamental com for the specification of Abstract Data Types and for the implementation of Data Structures.
-In practical labs: Planning and development of practical exercises which allow problems to be solved and hypothes contributing to the development of analytical and critical reasoning skills as well as an understanding of problem These will serve as a basis for acquiring the skills and/or learning outcomes described in part 2 of this guide.
-Independent work, non-contact activities.
-Analyzing and learning course contents, solving of problems, consulting the bibliography, individually preparing exams, and self-evaluation.
-Oriented primarily towards developing personal organization skills and planning work in of a team.
+Planning and theoretical solving and problems and related hypotheses.
+Oriented towards the teaching of subject-specific skills, especially those related to the fundamental concepts and practices for the specification of Abstract Data Types and for the implementation of Data Structures.
+In practical labs: Planning and development of practical exercises which allow problems to be solved and hypotheses to be analyzed, contributing to the development of analytical and critical reasoning skills as well as an understanding of problem-solving methods.
+These will serve as a basis for acquiring the skills and/or learning outcomes described in part 2 of this guide.
+Independent work, non- contact activities.
+Analyzing and learning course contents, solving of problems, consulting the bibliography, individually preparing coursework, sitting exams, and self-evaluation.
+Oriented primarily towards developing personal organization skills and planning work individually or as part of a team.
 Tutorials: Individuals and group guidance throughout the learning process.
 Students may attend in person or online.
-Materials and resources.
-Learning materials created by the learning staff for the classroom activities.
-Reference bibliography of core and further reading on the subject.
-Personal computers Virtual Learning Platform and accompanying user guides.
-Development environments and accompanying user guides.
-Internet connection.
-Projectors.